Why is a Brake Fluid Flush Necessary

 2. Remove the front wheel by loosening the lug nuts and pulling the wheel straight off of the hub.
 Make sure to hold on to the tire!

-See also How to Power Flush Brakes
+See also How Often Do a Brake Reservoir Flush

 3. If you have an air compressor, use it to pressurize the brake lines while you work.
 If not, use a wrench to loosen the clamps and pull each line one at a time out of the caliper.
 Be sure to disconnect any hoses leading from the master cylinder or ABS unit as well.